Support? Customer service? What's the difference? - TUXEDO Computers

 Support?
 Customer service?
 What's the difference?

-Support: How we support Linux!
+Support: How We Support Linux!